drivendataorg/zamba/docs/docs/models/td-full-metrics.md

 * Precision, which is the fraction of videos the model labels with a particular species that actually contain that species.

-The following figure shows recall and precision for the species in the holdout set.
+The following figure shows recall and precision for the species in the holdout set, excluding 11 species where there are too few examples in the holdout set to compute meaningful estimates of these metrics.

 <img src="https://s3.amazonaws.com/drivendata-public-assets/zamba/td_full_set_precision_recall_by_species.png" alt="" style="width:800px;"/>